wangyifan349/killswitch/README.md

 A Kill-switch is a security mechanism designed to prevent data leakage in the event of an accidental disconnection of a VPN connection.
 When a VPN connection is interrupted, the Kill-switch immediately disables all network connections to avoid data transmission through the original IP address of the local machine, thus protecting your privacy.

 In this repository, there are two scripts available: one for OpenVPN on Ubuntu and another one for Windows in bat format.
-Additionally, a firewall script for v2ray on Windows is also provided.
+Additionally, a firewall script for proxy on Windows is also provided.

 Disclaimer: